jazzband/django-cookie-consent/docs/javascript.rst

 This lets you, the developer, control the exact layout, styling and content of the cookie notice.

+.. note:: Avoid using (most) of the built in template tags if you want to use template/view caching.
+For more background information, see:
+   :ref:`javascript_design_considerations`.

 **Include a script that calls the ``showCookieBar`` function**

 The most straight-forward way is to include this in your Django template: